niplav/site/range_and_forecasting_accuracy.md

-In both cases, there was a negative correlation between the brier score and the range (to be precise, the higher the range, the lower the brier score & the higher the accuracy).
+In both cases, there was a negative correlation between the brier score and the range (to be precise, the higher the range, the lower the brier score/the higher the accuracy).
 For the Metaculus data, this effect was not as pronounced as for the PredictionBook data, though both correlations were quite weak.
 The two linear regressions also showed the same effect (lower accuracy at shorter ranges/higher accuracy at higher ranges),